Grow. Connect. Learn.

-That’s why it’s our mission to help children become mindful of bodily sensations.
+It’s our mission to help children become mindful of bodily sensations.
 This awareness helps reduce the intensity of high emotional arousal significantly!
-It is body awareness that helps these children become mindful, better behaved and more in control of their inner and outer worlds.

 Changes in the Brain: